Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

-where $T$ is a torsion sheaf supported in codimension at least $2$, so $c_1(T)=0$) and $c_2(T) \leq 0$.
-The sheaf $E$ has rank $2$ and $c_1(E)=1$.
+where $T$ is a torsion sheaf supported in codimension at least $2$, so $c_1(T)=0$ and $c_2(T) \leq 0$.
+The sheaf $E$ has rank $2$, $c_1(E)=1$ and $c_2(E) \le c_2(F)$.

 Let us show that $E$ is stable.
 Assuming the contrary, we let $K$ be a destabilizing subsheaf of $E$, and we note that $K$ must have rank $1$ and $c_1(K) \geq 1$.
-We can write the following commutative exact diagram:

-where $K''$ is the image of $K$ in $T$ and $K'$ is defined by the diagram.
-Then the support of $K''$ is contained in the support of $T$, which has codimension at least $2$, so that $c_1(K'')=0$.
+Let $K'$ be the pull-back of $K$ to $F$.
+The support of the image $K''$ of $K$ in $T$ is contained in the support of $T$, which has codimension at least $2$, so that $c_1(K'')=0$.
 Thus $c_1(K')\geq 1$ and $K'$ destabilizes $F$, a contradiction.